 Finder makes money from featured partners, but editorial opinions are our own.

-How to open a business bank account in Canada
+How to open a business account in Canada

-Learn how to open a business account — including how to open a business account online — in five simple steps.
+Learn how to open a business bank account — including how to open a business account online — in five simple steps.

 Go to site

 How do I open a bank account for my business?
 Easy!
-Just follow these five steps.
+Just follow these five steps:

 Step 1: Assess your business banking needs

-The first thing you need to do is work out exactly what you need from an account.
 How many transactions do you need to perform per month?
 What type of transactions are they?
 Do you do most of your business banking online, or do you also need an account that accepts regular cash and cheque deposits?

 Once you know exactly what you need in an account, it’s time to compare your options.